rafaelescrich/anagram-rd/README.md

 ```
 gem install anagram-rd
 ```
-Any doubts or bugs, please report at rafaelescrich at gmail.com
+Any doubts or bugs, please report to rafaelescrich at gmail.com